A248/LibertyBans/docs/Addons.md

 ### Extend [command-extend]

-Adds the syntax `/libertybans extend <id> <time>`.
-This command will tack on additional time to an existing punishment.
+Provides the `/libertybans extend <id> <time>` command.
+Allows to extend a specified existing (active) punishment for a specified additional duration

 Requires the permission `libertybans.addon.extend.use`